ntrupin/abstractml/README.md

 It's easy to include any notmarkdown library in your project.
 Simple include the following script tag with your choice of url at *the bottom* of the document *before* your scripts.

+You must have an element with the id "nmd-in".
+This is where the parser takes text from.

+You must have an element with the id "nmd-out".
+This is where the parser will output your text.

 ``<script src="url"></script>``

 And, here are links to all of our different libraries: